Creating developments that operate within the water balance of a given place and climate

 “The intent of the Water Petal is to realign how people use water and to redefine ‘waste’ in the built environment so that water is respected as a precious resource.”
 International Living Future Institute

 The Water Petal has only one imperative, Net Positive Water, which requires one hundred percent of occupant water to come from captured precipitation or closed loop water systems.
-Water used on site for drinking or irrigation must also treated on site without the use of chemicals.
+Water used on site for drinking or irrigation must also be treated on site, without the use of chemicals if allowed by the regulatory authority.
 This helps ensure that certified projects are able to operate sustainably within the water balance of a given place and climate.

 For a Living Building in Atlanta, Georgia, an integrated approach is needed for onsite capture of the variable amount of available water and to optimize it for the building’s needs.